DanielStolt/le_log4net/README.md

 What this does is create a logger with the name of the current class for clarity in the logs.

 Now within your code in that class, you can log using log4net as normal and it will log to Logentries.

 Example:

     log.Debug("Debugging Message");
     log.Info("Informational message");
     log.Warn("Warning Message");

 Troubleshooting
 ----------------

 The Logentries Plugin logs its debug messages to log4net's internal logger.
-This is enabled in your web/app.config by default and can be disabled by changing the `log4net.Internal.Debug` in the `<appSettings>` section to false.
+This is enabled in your `web/app.config` by default and can be disabled by changing the `log4net.Internal.Debug` in the `<appSettings>` section to false.
 If you would like to keep log4net debug enabled, but disable Logentries debug messages, then change the debug parameter inside the `<log4net>` section to false.

 You can also download a hello world sample app from the Downloads section.
-It is ready to go and only needs LOGENTRIES_ACCOUNT_KEY and LOGENTRIES_LOCATION to be entered into the web.config
+It is ready to go and only needs `LOGENTRIES_ACCOUNT_KEY` and `LOGENTRIES_LOCATION` to be entered into the `web.config`.